m-paolino/StopChime/README.md

 So with StopChime, you can forget to silence your Mac getting rid of the boot sound!
 Now keep calm and do not worry if you are in a classroom, or library and other places where silence is golden! :sweat_smile:

-If you want to know technical details about the script, do not hesitate to look at :point_right: the [Wiki page](https://github.com/m-paolino/StopChime/wiki)
+If you want to know technical details about the script, do not hesitate to look at the :point_right: [Wiki page](https://github.com/m-paolino/StopChime/wiki)

 NOTE: unfortunately it does not work when external speakers are connected (I will work on it!)

 ## Manuals

-Here you will find instructions to install or (if you want to) uninstall the script.
+Here you will find instructions to install or (if you want) to uninstall the script.

 ### Installation steps: